-After wandering a bit around Capo Mannu, enjoying the beauty of the sea that crashes on the coast, I start my trip to Zeddiani.
+After wandering a bit around Capo Mannu, enjoying the beauty of the sea that crashes on the coast of San Vero Milis, I start my trip to Zeddiani.
 Today about twenty kilometers, the wind has turned direction so I’m still against the wind.
 The road is straight and quite boring.

 We tour the surrounding countryside, mainly rice fields.
 We approach the Riu Mare Foghe, which is so wide here that some rowing companies had taken it as their stretch of training.
 I lean out on the pier and contemplate the reeds in front.
 The river continues towards the pond of Cabras, passing through Baratili San Pietro where I will be tomorrow.
 We pass next to a craft area and then we return to the village.

 In the afternoon we visit a workshop of polystyrene cribs, very beautiful and well-executed in the most minimal details by a group of willing and talented ladies.
 Every year the most beautiful crib is awarded.

 Then we visit the elderly center, where I tell my project to a group of elderly people, mainly women, who offer me cake and drinks.
 Finally, I can also play with Giansilvio, accordionist, with whom we improvise on Campidanese dances but also on modern music, in front of some good vernaccia wine.

 We conclude the day with a pizza diner in the council hall at the Town Hall, with the Mayor, other councillors and members of the Pro Loco.
 Tablecloths on the tables, beer, wine, chat and paintings by Tzia Veronica behind us.

 Improvisation inspired by the vivacity of a Campidanese dance.

 SARDINIAN SHORT STORIES